Reckless Driving in Florida means driving a motor vehicle without regard to your surroundings and the danger that you could potentially cause.

-John Terrezza has devoted his entire career to criminal defense.
-John Terrezza has defended clients against criminal charges in reckless driving cases in Pensacola in Escambia County and Milton in Santa Rosa County, Florida.
-Terrezza is also admitted to the United States District Court for the Northern District of Florida and takes criminal cases in federal court.
+John Terrezza has devoted his entire legal career to criminal defense and has defended clients against criminal reckless driving charges in Pensacola in Escambia County and Milton in Santa Rosa County, Florida.
+Terrezza is also admitted to the United States District Court for the Northern District of Florida and represents individuals accused of all types of crimes in federal court.

-If you have had the misfortune of being charged with Reckless Driving, call a lawyer who will fight against fines or jail time.
+If you find yourself charged with the criminal offense of Reckless Driving, call a lawyer who will fight to get you the best outcome.
 John Terrezza’s office is conveniently located on Garden St. in Downtown Pensacola.

 Call (850) 764-5291 to schedule an appointment, or go online for a free evaluation of your case.